graphcore/popxl-addons/docs/pipelining.md

 ## Defining a pipeline

-Using the `popart-ir-extensions` pipelining transformation we can describe how to decompose our loop and execute in parallel.
+Using the `addons` pipelining transformation we can describe how to decompose our loop and execute in parallel.

 First we must create a pipelining context:
 ```python